apache/flink/docs/scala_api_guide.md

 As already alluded to in the introductory example you write Scala jobs by using operations on a `DataSet` to create new transformed `DataSet`.
-This concept is the core of the Stratosphere Scala API so it merits some more explanation.
+This concept is the core of the Flink Scala API so it merits some more explanation.
 A `DataSet` can look and behave like a regular Scala collection in your code but it does not contain any actual data but only represents data.
 For example: when you use `TextFile()` you get back a `DataSource[String]` that represents each